JoergFranke/recnet/README.md

 [![Theano](https://img.shields.io/badge/theano-0.8.2-yellow.svg)](http://deeplearning.net/software/theano/)

 ## About
-This recurrent neural network framework implements a deep bidirectional LSTM recurrent neural network in Python with use of the
-[Theano](http://deeplearning.net/software/theano/) library.
-The intension is a light weight flat implementation with the opportunity to test easily new ideas and to implement the latest research.
+This recurrent neural network framework implements a deep bidirectional LSTM neural network in Python with use of the [Theano](http://deeplearning.net/software/theano/) library.
+The intension is a light weight flat implementation with the opportunity to check out easily new ideas and to implement the latest research.

 __Current implemented features:__
 - bidirectional LSTM Layers